jsmil112/JS-Ecommerce/README.md

 ## Notes

-This is the second large project of the Plataforma 5 coding bootcamp curriculum.
+This was the second large project of the Plataforma 5 coding bootcamp curriculum.
 In two weeks our group of 5 was tasked with creating a e-commerce website, which included temporary guest accounts, user accounts, secure user logins, a product cart, product checkout, admin, and a product database.
-This was a fun yet difficult project as we were all acclimating to the SCRUM process.
-Previous to this project most of my work had been done alone or in pair programming, but I found I really enjoyed the team atmosphere sharing our successes and failures together and being able to learn from the groups collective knowledge.
+This was a fun yet difficult because it was my first foray in real group work.
+Previous to this project most of my work had been done alone or in pair programming, but I found I really enjoyed the team atmosphere sharing in our successes and failures together and being able to learn from the groups' collective knowledge.
+Also this was my first time using the complete SCRUM method with a qualified SCRUM master, which was a rewarding experience to see the methodology put fully into practice.

 ## My role and contributions